feed4love/basic_bank/README.md

 • com.inrip.bank.param.debug.enabled if set to true the service will add several debug information at the json response and startup the debug controller that expose the endpoints from /api/debug/*.

-• com.inrip.bank.param.secutity.signing_key is the string to sign the securoty tokens.
+• com.inrip.bank.param.security.signing_key is the string to sign the securoty tokens.

-• com.inrip.bank.param.secutity.token_prefix included for the token.
+• com.inrip.bank.param.security.token_prefix included for the token.

-• com.inrip.bank.param.secutity.header_string is the string to locate the autorization block in the header.
+• com.inrip.bank.param.security.header_string is the string to locate the autorization block in the header.

-• com.inrip.bank.param.secutity.max_items_protection is the maximun size of items returned by the endpoints.
+• com.inrip.bank.param.security.max_items_protection is the maximun size of items returned by the endpoints.

 Default recommended configuration: